oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 ## Purpose
 Field-programmable gate arrays (FPGAs) are configurable integrated circuits that can be programmed to implement arbitrary circuit topologies.
-Classified as *spatial* compute architectures, FPGAs differ significantly from fixed Instruction Set Architecture (ISA) devices like CPUs and GPUs, and offer a different set of optimization trade-offs from these traditional accelerator devices.
+Classified as *spatial* compute architectures, FPGAs differ significantly from fixed Instruction Set Architecture (ISA) devices like CPUs and GPUs.
+They offer a different set of optimization trade-offs from these traditional accelerator devices.

-While DPC++ can be compiled for CPU, GPU or for FPGA, the process for compiling to FPGA is somewhat different than for CPU or GPU.
-This tutorial motivates these differences and explains how to compile a "Hello World"-style vector addition kernel for FPGA.
+While DPC++ can be compiled for CPU, GPU, or FPGA, compiling to FPGA is somewhat different.
+This tutorial identifies these differences and explains how to compile a "Hello World" style vector addition kernel for FPGA.

-### Why is FPGA compilation different?
+### Why is the FPGA compilation different?
 FPGAs differ from CPUs and GPUs in many interesting ways.
-However, in the scope of this tutorial, there is only one difference that matters: compared to CPU or GPU, generating a device image for FPGA hardware is a computationally intensive and time-consuming process.
-It is normal for an FPGA compile to take several hours to complete.
+However, in this tutorial's scope, there is only one difference that matters: compared to CPU or GPU, generating a device image for FPGA hardware is a computationally intensive and time-consuming process.
+It is usual for an FPGA compile to take several hours to complete.

 For this reason, only ahead-of-time (or "offline") kernel compilation mode is supported for FPGA.
 The long compile time for FPGA hardware makes just-in-time (or "online") compilation impractical.